 Isn’t it so fun!
 I have it staged for my autumn decor, but it is suited for any time of year.
 Use it inside or out, just have fun with it.
 Picture it with a Christmas tree standing inside. eep!

-If you’re totally not into DIY but would love to have this crate as your very own, you can find it and more in my online shop.
+If you’re totally not into DIY but would love to have this crate as your very own, you can find it and more in my online store.

 SHARE